arunashivaniir/tryhackme-journey/tryhackme-notes/http-in-detail.md

-# TryHackMe Room: HTTP in Detail
+# TryHackMe Room: HTTP in Detail-

 ## ✅ Room Overview
 Deep dive into how the HTTP protocol works between browsers and web servers.